 - 1. Permitted Uses.
 Any permitted Special Use shall subject to the provisions in Article 27. - a.
 The uses permitted by the provisions of the Base District. - b.
 Existing Uses.
 Any use existing at the time the property was annexed to the city so long as the use had been lawfully allowed by the County at the time immediately preceding the annexation, subject to provisions of Article 4, Non-Conforming Uses, Structures, Site Features, and Lots. - c.
 One single-family dwelling unit per lot, and a Second Dwelling Unit. - d.
 Accessory Buildings. - e.
 Garages. - f.
 Servants' quarters on parcels of land having a minimum lot area of 36,000 square feet or more. - g.
 Barns, stables, corrals, coops and/or animal or fowl pen. - h.
 Adult Day Care Facilities for a maximum of six adults when located in a single-family dwelling. - i.
 Crop Cultivation and Community Gardens. - j.
 Animal Keeping. - i.
 Household Pets. - ii.
 Where the lot area is at least one acre in size, a property owner may have adult bovine (cows) or equine (horses) animals, in any combination thereof, and their immature offspring, per acre.
 In no event shall any property regardless of size have more than 10 adult bovine or equine, or combination thereof.
 For every adult bovine or equine allowed on a property, a property owner may substitute two adult ovine (sheep) or adult caprine (goats), including any immature offspring.
-Other similar animal types may be allowed upon a determination by the Director that
+Other similar animal types may be allowed upon a determination by the Director that they will not detrimentally affect the public health, safety, and/or welfare.

-- they will not detrimentally affect the public health, safety, and/or welfare. - iii.
+- iii.
 Poultry (limited to hens only), rabbits, or similar small feather-bearing or fur-bearing animals, not to exceed twenty-four of any kind or combination thereof, for domestic purposes only. - iv.
 Where any of the foregoing animals noted in this section are permitted on site, a stormwater runoff permit may be required in accordance with the requirements of the Regional Water Quality Control Board. - k.
 Family Day Care Homes, small. - l.
 Greenhouses, horticultural collections and flower and vegetable gardens, private. - m.
 Group housing facility for a maximum of six persons when located in a single-family dwelling. - n.
 Home Occupations. - o.
 Petroleum products storage, for use by the occupants of the premises, but not for resale or distribution. - p.
 Roadside Stands, temporary, for the sale of agricultural products produced upon the premises. - q.
-Signs, subject to provisions of Article 26.
+Signs, subject to provisions of Article 26. - 2.
+Uses Subject to a Conditional Use Permit.
+Those uses permitted in the Base District, subject to the limitations and conditions set forth therein. - 3.
+Uses Not Permitted.
+Those uses not permitted in the Base Districtor listed above, subject to the limitations and conditions set forth therein. - C. Development Standards.
+For all properties in the ANX overlay district, the RS-1 zone district standards shall apply with the exception that an animal or fowl pen, coop, stable, bam, or corral may be located within 40 feet of any dwelling or other building used for human habitation, or within 100 feet of the front property line of the subject property under a Conditional Use Permit filed and approved pursuant to Article 53.